Roblox/creator-docs/content/en-us/luau/type-checking.md

 ## Function Typing

-Assume the following function
+Assume the following function:

 ```lua
 local function add(x, y)
 	return x + y
 end
 ```

-This is a fairly simple function where the behavior is well defined.
-Take the value of `x` and add it to `y`.
-However, nothing is stopping someone from using a `string` type in the `add` function, which causes an error.

-This is because Luau doesn't know that we want to use numbers in this function, lets rework this function such that it does constrain `x` and `y` to be numbers.
+This function will add x to y, however it might error if a string is given to this function.
+This is because Luau doesn't know that we want to only use numbers in this function.
+Lets rework this function such that it does constrain `x` and `y` to be numbers.

 ```lua
 local function add(x: number, y: number)